carvel-dev/ytt/docs/data-values-vs-overlays.md

 nginx_image: nginx:1.14.2
 ```

-The configuration consumer will have the opportunity to update the `values.yml` file directly.
+The configuration consumer will have the opportunity to update the `values.yml`
+file directly, or provide their own data values files that override the ones
+provided.

 This example portrays how to:
 1. Set default values.
-The configuration author has set appropriate default values for `replicas` and `nginx_image`.
+The configuration author has set appropriate default
+   values for `replicas` and `nginx_image`.
-1. Provide visibility to values that could be updated by the consumer. `deployment_name`, `replicas`, and `nginx_image` are all configurable by the consumer.
+1. Provide visibility to values that could be updated by the consumer.
+   `deployment_name`, `replicas`, and `nginx_image` are all configurable by the
+   consumer.
-1. Enable simple conditional behavior. `deployment_name` must be set by the consumer, otherwise an error will be returned.
+1. Enable simple conditional behavior. `deployment_name` must be set by the
+   consumer, otherwise an error will be returned.

 Pros:
 - Simple (easy to use, easy to understand)